USS Gato (SSN-615)

 These ships became the basis for the following several classes of SSN ships.

-The U.S. Navy ordered the Gato in July of 1960.
-On December 15, 1961, she was laid down and was commissioned on January 25, 1968, after being launched in 1964.
+The U.S. Navy ordered the Gato in July 1960.
+She was laid down on December 15, 1961, and commissioned on January 25, 1968, after being launched in 1964.

 She was built by General Dynamics Electric Boat in Groton, Connecticut.
-She displaced 2,424 tons when full, was 292 feet in length and could hold a complement of twelve officers and 115 enlisted men.
-The ship had four torpedo tubes and was armed with MK-37, MK-38, and MK-67 missiles, Harpoon cruise missiles, and SUBROC short-range ballistic missiles.
+When full, she displaced 2,424 tons, was 292 feet in length, and could hold twelve officers and 115 enlisted men.

-On April 25, 1996, the Gato was decommissioned and was recycled as part of the Navy’s Ship/Submarine Recycling Program.[1]
+On April 25, 1996, the Gato was decommissioned and recycled as part of the Navy’s Ship/Submarine Recycling Program.[2]

-Active Service
+USS Gato Active Service

 The Gato launched so late after construction began because plans for her changed mid-build.
 She underwent modifications that delayed her launch and commissioning.
 These included a longer hull and a new mast, among other improvements.

 The Gato did not actively participate in any wars but patrolled the seas around the world.
-In 1976 she became the first nuclear-powered submarine to travel all the way around South America.
+In 1976, she became the first nuclear-powered submarine to travel all the way around South America.
 She was also the first to go through the Straits of Magellan and the Panama Canal.

 The Gato is most often remembered for an accident on November 15, 1969, when she collided with the K-19, a Soviet submarine, in the Barents Sea.